WAT Preparation and WAT Topics

 - Consider yourself in the shoes of a manager at a top influential position, and think of your views being presented to the general public.
 Assess the impact of your statements you write, and thus be diplomatically correct.
 Unless you have a solid reason to state, try to present views that are 'Pro-Poor', 'Pro-Reservation' and 'Pro-Liberalization'.

 - Always try to back your subjective claims with some data.
-For instance, instead of stating'India is headed towards becoming a superpower of the future', write it as 'India, now the fifth largest economy of the world at a GDP of approximately 3 Trillion USD, is headed towards becoming a superpower of the future'Do not present biased opinions, especially in the context of a certain specific political party or religion.
+For instance, instead of stating'India is headed towards becoming a superpower of the future', write it as 'India, now the fifth largest economy of the world at a GDP of approximately 3 Trillion USD, is headed towards becoming a superpower of the future.
+Do not present biased opinions, especially in the context of a certain specific political party or religion.

-Structure your essay in one of the following formats:
+- Structure your essay in one of the following formats:

 Problem > Effect > Causes > Solution In a problem type essay, where a general problem is given for you to provide a solution to the problem, state the problem at the start and then glorify that problem in the mind of the readers.
 State the effects and causes of that problem and then finally present your solution that can be feasible to eradicate the problem.
 If possible, present multiple feasible solutions and choose the optimal solution out of the available options.